openwpm/OpenWPM/docs/Configuration.md

     on-the-fly.
 Depending on where you would like to add test functionality, you may need to propagate the flag.
   * This is not something you should enable during normal crawls.
+* `memory_watchdog`
+  * A watchdog that tries to ensure that no Firefox instance takes up to much memory.
+It is set to false by default
+  * It is mostly useful for long running cloud crawls

 # Browser Configuration Options